 Talented & Gifted Program

-TCAPS’ Talented and Gifted Program (TAG), provides a learning community where each student is surrounded by a peer group of academically talented and gifted learners throughout the day.
-This unique environment is one of the key elements identified as being essential to a successful talented and gifted education program.
-TCAPS’ TAG program provides essential peer stimuli allowing children to learn and share their ideas as well as enhances their emotional growth.
+TCAPS’ Talented and Gifted Program (TAG), provides learning communities where each student is surrounded by a peer group of academically talented and gifted learners throughout the day.
+These unique environments are one of the key elements identified as being essential to a successful talented and gifted education program.
+TCAPS’ TAG and AT programs provide essential peer stimuli allowing children to learn and share their ideas as well as enhances their emotional growth.

 CogAT Test Registration

 TCAPS will administer the Cognitive Ability Test (CogAT) for any current TCAPS 3rd-grade student interested in TAG.
 Testing will take place in the child’s home school from February 1-15, 2023.
 Completion of the CogAT online registration form must be submitted by January 19th in order for your student to be tested with the CogAT.
 Applicants will receive specific school testing dates and times in an email communication from their home school closer to the testing period.

 Testing for Non-TCAPS 3rd grade students wishing to apply to the TCAPS TAG program will take place at the location specified by the coordinator.
 To register a 3rd grade non-TCAPS student for TAG testing, contact Alex Crane in the Office of Curriculum & Instruction at 231.933.1779 or firstname.lastname@example.org.